This Is 40

-I wrote this in April, turned 40 in May, and am publishing it December 31st, 2018… all I can say is this – 40 doesn’t feel any different than 39… minus needing my glasses a bit more… I had hoped to publish this before my birthday on the Huffington Post but they switched their format and I missed it, and so is life.
+I wrote this in April, turned 40 in May, and am publishing it December 31st, 2018… all I can say is this – 40 doesn’t feel any different than 39… minus needing my glasses a bit more… With that said, I hoped to publish this before my birthday on the Huffington Post, but they switched their format and I missed it.
+Thus, so is life.
 At least now I have pictures to use from all my celebrations!
-As the year closes out and I reflect on my blessings, my mind came back to this piece.
-So farewell 2018, farewell to the last year I will be in my 30’s.
-I guess it still counts if I post this before midnight!
+Consequently, as the year closes out and I reflect on my blessings, my mind came back to this piece.
+In conclusion, farewell 2018, farewell to the last year I will be in my 30’s.
+Hopefully this still counts if I post it before midnight!

 In May I’m turning 40.
-I’ve been doing a lot of reflection on the last decade and a half.
+Without a doubt this big birthday has caused lots of reflection.
+Not only on the last decade and a half but so much more.

 I was growing a baby, nursing a baby, holding the hand of a toddler, pushing a swing, or helping with homework.